Checking accounts offer the best combination of low fees, discount eligibility and security for most drivers.

 How do I verify my checking account for insurance payments?

 You'll need your bank routing and account numbers from your checks or bank statements.
-Some insurers require micro-deposits (small amounts under $1) to verify your account ownership, which usually takes one to two business days.
+Some insurers require micro-deposits (small amounts under $1) to verify your account ownership, which takes one to two business days.

 What happens if I change banks after setting up automatic payments?